yui/grover/README.md

 What's with the name?
 ---------------------

-This tool is dedicated to [https://github.com/rgrove](Ryan Grove) for all his work on YUI over the last year.
+This tool is dedicated to [Ryan Grove](https://github.com/rgrove) for all his work on YUI over the last year.
 I told him that my next command line tool would be named "grover" after "rgrove".